 Australia is well endowed with beaches and this stretch of coastline has some stunners.
-But, if scenic hinterland drives and cooler mountain air are your thing, Coffs Harbour to Brisbane delivers big time.
+But, if scenic hinterland drives and cooler mountain air are your thing, a Coffs Harbour to Brisbane drive delivers big time.
 This post is a tasting platter of views and information to help plan your own road trip.
 As more posts on side trips and destinations are completed they will be linked here also.

 Coffs Harbour to Brisbane Map

 Qantas, Virgin and Tiger Air fly direct into Coffs Harbour Airport from Sydney and Melbourne for as little as $120 one way.
 Pre-book a hire car to collect on arrival and you’re on you way.
 For Queenslanders it makes sense to drive both ways as a flight via Sydney is likely to take 5 hours or more.

 The busy coastal city of Coffs Harbour is our starting point.
 Situated midway between Sydney and Brisbane on the Banana Coast it’s economy was once firmly bendy and yellow.